Atulkhiyani0909/ByteVerse_NayaSetu/README.md

 ## Support System

 ### Chatbot Assistance
-NyayaSetu includes an AI-powered chatbot that provides:
+NyayaSetu includes an AI-powered RAG chatbot that provides:
 1. Navigation help for users unfamiliar with the interface.
 2. Quick answers to common questions about government services or complaint submission processes.
 3. Connection to live support agents for complex queries requiring human intervention.

 ---

-## User Flow Summary (Based on Flowchart)
+## User Flow Summary

 1. Users authenticate via OTP/email registration or continue as guests with limited functionality.
 2. From the Home Dashboard, users select "Raise Complaint" or explore legal assistance options.